Dr Seth Osborne, PsychD; UKCP; MBACP (reg.)

 - I am committed to my work and my professional development: I work full time as a counsellor/psychotherapist.
-I have regular supervision from a Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with an experienced School Counsellor and successful author.
+I have regular supervision from a Consultant Psychotherapist in the NHS for my adult cases, and for my work with children, supervision with a Counselling Psychologist.
 As part of my training I have also engaged in long-term psychotherapy, and so also have personal experience of what works and what doesn't.

 - My approach is based on a number of well-regarded theoretical models, including psychodynamics, existential-phenomenology, cognitive-behavioural therapy (CBT), and person-centred therapy.